 1018 PAPER TAPE PUNCH: Punches 5- to 8-track tape at up to 120 char/sec.
-Usable with Models 135 through 158.
+Usable with Models 125 through 158.
 Requires 2826 Paper Tape Control.

 2671 PAPER TAPE READER: Reads 5- to 8-track punched tape in strip form at up to 1000 char/sec.
 Optional facilities permit center-roll or reel feeding and reel take-up at 500 char/sec. or more.
-Usable with Models 135 through 158.
+Usable with Models 125 through 158.
 Requires 2822 Paper Tape Reader Control.

 1403 PRINTER: Provides high-quality printed output by means of a horizontal chain or train mechanism.
-Standard character set contains 48 characters, expandable to up to 240 with the optional Universal Character Set feature (not available for Model 7).
-Standard skipping speed is 33 inches per second; a dual-speed carriage in Models 2 and N1 permits speed of 75 inches per second on skips of more than 8 lines.
-Model N1 has a motor-operated acoustical cover to reduce the noise level.
+The standard character set contains 48 characters, and the Universal Character Set (a no-charge option for Model 2 or N1 only) permits up to 240 characters to be printed.
+Line spacing of 6 or 8 lines per inch is operatorcontrolled.
+Standard skipping speed is 33 inches per second; a dual-speed carriage in Models 2 and N1 permits a speed of 75 inches per second on skips of more than 8 lines.

-Models 2, 7, and N1 of the 1403 Printer can be connected to any System/370 processor via the 2821 Control Unit, or directly to a Model 135 via the optional Integrated Printer Adapter.
+Models 2, 7, and N1 of the 1403 Printer can be connected to any System/370 processor via the 2821 Control Unit, or directly to a Model 125 via the integrated attachment and power features listed below, or directly to a Model 135 via the optional Integrated Printer Adapter.
 Characteristics of the three models are as follows: